THANKS FOR LISTENING WORLD!

 Yes.
 So, while they're having this conversation, Olive has packed a suitcase and a basket and the basket is sitting behind them between Popeye and Olive Oyl.
 And then we see this woman carrying down some stairs, another basket, and she swaps baskets out.
 And we don't really know why she does this.
 But after Popeye tells a story, Olive Oyl says she wants to get going and Popeye picks up her basket and starts walking with it.
 And then Olive questions Popeye like, "Why are you carrying that basket?
 That's not my basket."
 Popeye's like, yeah, this is the basket I just picked up.
 She's like, "That's not my basket.
 That basket's ugly."
 She loves the word ugly.

 And all of a sudden we hear some rattling coming out of the basket.
-And I thought this was funny because it's kind of heart comes back to the cartoon where Olive gets very scary, scared and skinny.
-And she jumps on Popeye and she's kind of running around in circles like a rattlesnake, rattlesnake, rattlesnake.
+And I thought this was funny because it kind of comes back to the cartoon where Olive gets very scared.
+And she jumps on Popeye and she's kind of running around in circles yelling rattlesnake, rattlesnake, rattlesnake.
 And she runs up some ladder to try to hide from the snake.
 And then Popeye gets all, I'll take care of this.
 I'll take care of this vermin.
 And he's doing all his mumbling, grumbling.

-And then he goes to open the basket and.
-Punch punch out this snake and.
-What we find in there is maybe sweet little sweepy.
-And sweepy was rattling his rattle, and that's why it sounded like a snake and Popeye looks at sweepy and sweepy has a note pinned to his little outfit.
+And then he goes to open the basket and punch out this snake and what we find in there is baby Swee'pea little Swee'pea.
+And Swee'pea was rattling his rattle, and that's why it sounded like a snake and Popeye looks at Sweat Pea and Sweet Pea has a note pinned to his little outfit.
 And this is the part that gets me.
 I love it every time.

 I'm a baby.